 Estimated Cost Breakdown for Altruistic Surrogacy in Gurgaon (2024-2025)

-Component Estimated Cost Range (INR) Notes
+Component | Estimated Cost Range (INR) | Notes |

-Initial Consultations & Screenings (Intended Parents & Surrogate: Medical, Psychological) ₹50,000 – ₹1,00,000 Includes initial consultations, eligibility checks, mandatory medical tests (infectious diseases, health panels), and psychological evaluations for the surrogate.
+Initial Consultations & Screenings (Intended Parents & Surrogate: Medical, Psychological) | ₹50,000 – ₹1,00,000 | Includes initial consultations, eligibility checks, mandatory medical tests (infectious diseases, health panels), and psychological evaluations for the surrogate. |

 IVF Procedure Costs (Per Cycle) (Incl.
-Medications, Egg Retrieval, Fertilization, Embryo Transfer) ₹1,50,000 – ₹3,00,000+ Covers the core ART process.
-Costs can increase if multiple cycles are needed.
+Medications, Egg Retrieval, Fertilization, Embryo Transfer) | ₹1,50,000 – ₹3,00,000+ | Covers the core ART process.
+Costs can increase if multiple cycles are needed. |

-Surrogate Mother’s Medical Care (Antenatal Checkups, Scans, Medications, Delivery – Normal/C-Section) ₹2,50,000 – ₹4,50,000+ Comprehensive care throughout pregnancy and delivery.
-C-section delivery typically incurs higher costs.
+Surrogate Mother’s Medical Care (Antenatal Checkups, Scans, Medications, Delivery – Normal/C-Section) | ₹2,50,000 – ₹4,50,000+ | Comprehensive care throughout pregnancy and delivery.
+C-section delivery typically incurs higher costs. |

-Surrogate Mother’s Insurance (Mandatory 36 months coverage for post-partum complications) ₹15,000 – ₹30,000 (Estimated Premium) Legally required coverage for the surrogate’s health for 3 years post-delivery.
-The sum insured is substantial, this estimates the premium cost.
+Surrogate Mother’s Insurance (Mandatory 36 months coverage for post-partum complications) | ₹15,000 – ₹30,000 (Estimated Premium) | Legally required coverage for the surrogate’s health for 3 years post-delivery.
+The sum insured is substantial, this estimates the premium cost. |

-Legal Fees (Agreement Drafting, Court Orders, Certificates, Lawyer Fees) ₹1,50,000 – ₹2,50,000 Covers complex legal documentation, court filings for parentage order, obtaining eligibility/essentiality certificates.
-Some sources note updated legal charges around ₹2 Lakh.
+Legal Fees (Agreement Drafting, Court Orders, Certificates, Lawyer Fees) | ₹1,50,000 – ₹2,50,000 | Covers complex legal documentation, court filings for parentage order, obtaining eligibility/essentiality certificates.
+Some sources note updated legal charges around ₹2 Lakh. |

-Surrogate Mother’s Reimbursements (Travel, Accommodation (if needed), Nutrition, Maternity Wear, Support) ₹3,00,000 – ₹6,00,000 Covers all reasonable, documented expenses incurred by the surrogate due to the pregnancy, as permitted under the altruistic model.
-May include lost wages if applicable.
+Surrogate Mother’s Reimbursements (Travel, Accommodation (if needed), Nutrition, Maternity Wear, Support) | ₹3,00,000 – ₹6,00,000 | Covers all reasonable expenses the surrogate has during the pregnancy, as allowed under the altruistic model.
+This may also include lost wages, if applicable. |

-Donor Gamete Costs (If Applicable) (Donor Screening, Compensation/Fees, Retrieval/Preparation) Egg Donor: ₹60,000 – ₹1,50,000+ Applicable only if one partner requires donor gametes due to a certified medical condition.
-Sperm donor costs are typically lower.
+Donor Gamete Costs (If Applicable) (Donor Screening, Compensation/Fees, Retrieval/Preparation) | Egg Donor: ₹60,000 – ₹1,50,000+ | Applicable only if one partner requires donor gametes due to a certified medical condition.
+Sperm donor costs are typically lower. |

-Contingency / Miscellaneous (Unexpected medical needs, additional tests, administrative fees) 10-15% of Total Recommended buffer for unforeseen expenses.
+Contingency / Miscellaneous (Unexpected medical needs, additional tests, administrative fees) | 10-15% of Total | Recommended buffer for unforeseen expenses. |

-Total Estimated Range ₹15,00,000 – ₹25,00,000+ Represents a typical overall range, highly variable based on the factors below.
+Total Estimated Range | ₹15,00,000 – ₹25,00,000+ | Represents a typical overall range, highly variable based on the factors below. |

 Factors Affecting the Final Cost

-• Number of IVF Cycles: Success isn’t always achieved on the first attempt; multiple embryo transfer cycles significantly increase costs.
+a).
+Number of IVF Cycles: Success isn’t always achieved on the first attempt; multiple embryo transfer cycles significantly increase costs.

-• Need for Donor Gametes: Utilizing donor eggs or sperm adds expenses related to donor screening, compensation (where applicable for donors), and associated medical procedures.
+b).
+Need for Donor Gametes: Utilizing donor eggs or sperm adds expenses related to donor screening, compensation (where applicable for donors), and associated medical procedures.

-• Medical Complexity: Pre-existing health conditions in the intended parents or the surrogate may require additional treatments or monitoring.
+c).
+Medical Complexity: Pre-existing health conditions in the intended parents or the surrogate may require additional treatments or monitoring.

-• Pregnancy Complications: Issues like multiple pregnancies (twins/triplets), premature birth, or the need for a Cesarean section can increase medical expenses substantially.
+d).
+Pregnancy Complications: Issues like multiple pregnancies (twins/triplets), premature birth, or the need for a Cesarean section can increase medical expenses substantially.

-• Clinic’s Fee Structure: Different clinics may have varying charges for their services, laboratory work, and professional fees.
+e).
+Clinic’s Fee Structure: Different clinics may have varying charges for their services, laboratory work, and professional fees.

-• Legal Complexity: The extent of legal support needed for agreements, court processes, and documentation can vary.
+f).
+Legal Complexity: The extent of legal support needed for agreements, court processes, and documentation can vary.

-• Surrogate’s Specific Needs: Requirements for specialized accommodation, extensive travel, or dedicated caretaker support can add to the reimbursement costs.
+g).
+Surrogate’s Specific Needs: Requirements for specialized accommodation, extensive travel, or dedicated caretaker support can add to the reimbursement costs.

 Legal Aspects of Surrogacy in India